ThisZW/server-state/README.md

 # State Server!

-Vistar serves up a mound of geospatial data both internally and to third parties.
 What we need is a server to tell us which state, if any, a point is in.
 Some simplified geometries are included in states.json (so greatly simplified, that some of the smaller ones disappear).